RiceParty/design-pattern/README.md

   Really a good way to produce objects so it's called factory pattern.

-  Naming abstract is because factories is designed to be abstract.
-So when new object to be created, only new abstract factory and new object files create, no invading old codes.
+  Naming abstract because factories are designed to be abstract.
+So when new objects are creating, only new abstract factory and new object files are created, no invading old codes.

   ~~~
 example: produce gift for girls.